 Date Written: September 20, 2016

-We examine a number of unexplored factors that affect the ex-post adoption rates of newly listed stock options.
+We examine unexplored factors that affect the ex-post adoption rates of newly listed stock options.
 We show that a variety of measures of information asymmetries concerning underlying stocks predict option adoption rates.
-These predictive relationships are robust to control factors that have been found to be significant in earlier literature, such as stock volatility and volume.
-Moreover, we report that not only information asymmetries prior to option listings forecast a successful listing, but that successful listings themselves end up reducing ex-post the extent of the information asymmetries affecting a stock.
+These predictive relationships are robust after including factors that have been found to be significant in earlier literature, such as stock volatility and volume.
+Moreover, we report that not only do information asymmetries prior to option listings forecast a successful listing, but also that successful listings themselves end up reducing ex-post the extent of the information asymmetries affecting a stock.